MolClustPy/MolClustPy.github.io/pages/PackageQuickstart.md

 The package will be installed into your device in the site-packages area

 The package contains:
 - three primarily used .py files: MultiRun_BNG.py, NFsim_data_analyzer.py, and DataViz_Nfsim.py.
-Each of these files will be imported into the Python IDE that you are using in order to use the functions of the MolClustPy Package
+These are the files that will be imported into your code when you are using the package.
+Each of the files contains the functions that make up the MolClustPy package.
+The package contains other .py files to supplement these files.

 - several files with extension <b>.ipynb</b>: [Tutorial_neph_nck_nwasp.ipynb](DEMO_neph_nck_nwasp.md), [EGFR.ipynb](EGFR.md) and [TLBR.ipynb](TLBR.md).
 Each of them corresponds to the description of cluster formation given in [BioNetGen](http://bionetgen.org) files located in <tt>test_datasets</tt> folder within clusteranalyzer directory.
 These files have the same name with extension <b>.bngl</b>.